codestreet-ca/basic_python/README.md

-# Week 2
+# Week 5

-Learn about booleans, numerical operations, and strings.
+Learn about files, how to create them, open them, read them, and write to them.

 [Here is the recording for Saturday]()